 It is the policy of the City of Framingham to conserve, protect and encourage the maintenance and improvement of agricultural land for the production of food and other agricultural products and also for its natural and ecological value.

 To support that policy, the Agricultural Advisory Committee was established to serve as the primary advocate for farming and agriculture in Framingham.
-The committee is charged with administration of the City's Right-to-Farm bylaw, but does not have any regulatory / enforcement powers.
+The committee is charged with the administration of the City’s Right-to-Farm Ordinance (Section 25) but does not have any regulatory / enforcement powers.

 The committee’s roles and responsibilities are as follows: